-Figure 4.15 provides a comparison between annual mean pollutant NO_2 levels at the Stansted sites and corresponding measurements made at six other monitoring stations (2001 to 2014).
+Figure 4.14 provides a comparison between annual mean pollutant NO2 levels at the Stansted sites and corresponding measurements made at six other monitoring stations (2001 to 2015).
 Five of these are other AURN monitoring sites in the south and east of England and the sixth is in the vicinity of a major airport.
 These sites are listed below.

-- Canterbury an urban background site approximately 1.5 kilometres from the centre of Canterbury. - Thurrock an urban background site in the town of Thurrock, Essex, approximately 35 metres from the kerb of a busy road. - Cambridge Roadside roadside site in the city of Cambridge, where vehicle emissions are the major pollution source. - Southend-on-Sea an urban background site situated in an urban public park in a residential area - London Harlington a background monitoring station approximately 1 km north east of the perimeter of Heathrow airport. - LHR2 a long-term airside monitoring station at Heathrow, 180 metres north of runway 27R and north east of the central terminal area.
-This site is not part of the AURN, but data are made available to the public through the Heathrow Airwatch website13.
+- Canterbury an urban background site approximately 1.5 kilometres from the centre of Canterbury. - Thurrock an urban background site in the town of Thurrock, Essex, approximately 35 metres from the kerb of a busy road. - Cambridge Roadside roadside site in the city of Cambridge, where vehicle emissions are the major pollution source. - Southend-on-Sea an urban background site situated in an urban public park in a residential - London Harlington a background monitoring station approximately 1 km north east of the perimeter of Heathrow airport.

+LHR2 - a long-term airside monitoring station at Heathrow, 180 metres north of runway 27R and north east of the central terminal area.
+This site is not part of the AURN, but data are made available to the public through the Heathrow Airwatch website15.

-Figure 4.15: Annual mean trend NO2 concentrations at Stansted 3, Stansted 4 and other regional monitoring sites.
+Figure 4.14: Annual mean trend NO2 concentrations at Stansted 3, Stansted 4 and other regional monitoring sites.

-In recent years, annual mean concentrations of NO_2 at the Stansted sites have resembled urban background concentrations measured at similar sites.
+In recent years, annual mean concentrations of NO2 at the Stansted sites have resembled urban background concentrations measured at similar sites.
 For example, the concentrations seen at Stansted 3 and Stansted 4 are comparable with those at Southend-on-Sea and Thurrock, although they are slightly higher than those reported from Canterbury.

-Both Stansted sites have consistently reported lower concentrations than those recorded at London Harlington, Heathrow LHR2, Thurrock, and Cambridge Roadside.
-Annual mean NO2 concentrations at Stansted 3 have exhibited a slight general decrease since 2004, reducing the gap between this site and Stansted 4, which has stayed largely constant.
+Both Stansted sites have consistently reported lower concentrations than those recorded at London Harlington, Heathrow LHR2, and Cambridge Roadside.
+Annual mean NO2 concentrations at Stansted 3 have exhibited a slight general decrease from 2004-2014, reducing the gap between this site and Stansted 4, which has stayed largely constant.
+Although in 2015 the annual mean concentrations at both sites have increased, these have been explained in this report through isolated peaks attributable to local sources and regional pollution episodes.

-Cambridge Roadside, located at the kerb of a busy road in the nearby city of Cambridge, is included as an example of a site showing constant high annual mean NO_2 concentrations.
-The site (like many other urban roadside sites in the UK) has consistently recorded annual mean NO_2 concentrations in excess of 38 μ g m-3, substantially higher than those observed at either of the Stansted sites.
+Cambridge Roadside, located at the kerb of a busy road in the nearby city of Cambridge, is included as an example of a site showing constant high annual mean NO2 concentrations.
+The site (like many other urban roadside sites in the UK) has consistently recorded annual mean NO2 concentrations in excess of 34 μg m-3, substantially higher than those observed at either of the Stansted sites.

-The data collected in 2014 shows that there is a slight general decrease of NO_2 concentrations in most of the analysed monitoring sites.
-Only Thurrock and Cambridge roadside sites seem to escape from this tendency, having registered a small increase of NO_2 concentrations, in comparison with the results from 2013.
+The data collected in 2015 shows that there is a slight general decrease of NO2 concentrations in most of the analysed monitoring sites.
+Only Stansted 3 and Stansted 4 seem to escape from this tendency, having registered a small increase of NO2 concentrations, in comparison with the results from 2014.

-Figure 4.16 shows annual mean PM{10} concentrations at Stansted 3 and the London Heathrow site LHR2.
+Figure 4.15 shows annual mean PM10 concentrations at Stansted 3 and the London Heathrow site LHR2.
 These are "as measured" data without VCM correction.